-Rock Fishing Safety Act 2016 - Minister for Local Government
+Rock Fishing Safety Act 2016

 This Act only applies to councils who have opted into this legislation.
 The legislation gives councils and other enforcement agencies including the NSW Police, DPI Fisheries and National Parks and Wildlife Service, power to enforce the mandatory wearing of approved lifejackets by rock fishers within declared areas.
 Enforcement options include the issuing of penalty infringement notices (PIN) with PIN's to be paid into the Recreational Fisheries (saltwater) Trust.